Skip to main content

 Located on the Lincoln Highway, eight miles south of Charleston, Lincoln Log Cabin preserves the site of the last home and farm of Abraham Lincoln’s father and stepmother, Thomas (ca. 1778-1851) and Sarah Bush Lincoln (1788-1869).
 The Lincolns moved to the farm in 1837.

-At the Lincoln Farm, interpreters carry out generations-old agricultural activities that may have been practiced by Thomas Lincoln and his extended family of stepchildren.
+Featured is the restored frmstead which recreates daily life and agircultural practices as they existed in mid-19th century Illinos.
+At the Lincoln Farm, interpreters carry out generations-old agricultural activities that may have been practiced by Thomas Lincoln and his extended family.
 A replica of his last home, erected in 1935 by the Civilian Conservation Corps, sits in the location of the original cabin.
 Nearby is a large nineteenth-century log double-crib barn, moved to the site in 1981.
 Reproduction nineteenth-century farm structures include a log smokehouse, a well, root cellar, hog pens with hog shelters, a sheep pen, chicken house, and numerous garden and orchard fences.
-At the Lincoln Log Cabin “living history farms,” guests may observe and experience 1840s Illinois farm life.
-Costumed interpreters cultivate the fields, care for the animals, and work at domestic chores.
-In the summer, interpreters assume character roles for “first-person” interpretation.

-The Moore Home is the site of President-elect Abraham Lincoln’s last visit with his beloved stepmother Sarah and family before traveling to Washington, D.C. on January 31, 1861.
-The home is that of Sarah’s daughter Matilda and her husband Reuben Moore.
+The Moore Home, one Mile north of Lincoln Log Cabin is the site of President-elect Abraham Lincoln’s last visit with his beloved stepmother Sarah and family before traveling to Washington, D.C. on January 31, 1861.
 The 1.5 story frame structure dating to the late 1850s, was reconstructed by the Civilian Conservation Corps in 1936 and has been furnished with 1860s period pieces.

-The visitor center contains museum exhibits, the Sargent Art Gallery, an auditorium with an orientation video, and a visitor information desk.
-In the park is a pavilion and three day-use areas for picnicking and recreation.
-Adjacent is an eight-acre prairie plot.
+The visitor center contains museum exhibits, an auditorium with an orientation viedo, and a visitor information desk.
+In the park are pavillions and day-use areas for picnicking and recreation.
+A natural playscape features a stream for outdoor play with trails connecting the recreational and historic area of the site.

-Lincoln Log Cabin hosts several special events.
-Many programs are supported by the Lincoln/Sargent Farm Foundation.
+Lincoln Log Cabin hosts several special events throughout the year, many programs are supported by the not-for-profit Lincoln Log Cabin Foundation.

 Accessibility Information